huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

   + `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
 This is used to encrypt the volume.
     Changing this parameter will create a new resource.

     -> You need to create an agency (EVSAccessKMS) when disk encryption is used in the current project for the first time ever.
-The account and permission of the created agency are `op_svc_evs` and **KMS Administrator**, respectively.

 * `storage` - (Optional, List, ForceNew) Specifies the disk initialization management parameter.
   If omitted, disks are managed based on the DockerLVMConfigOverride parameter in extendParam.